Snowflake-Labs/terraform-provider-snowflake/FAQ.md

 Because of that, whenever we introduce any breaking change, we add it to the [migration guide](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/MIGRATION_GUIDE.md).
 It’s a document containing every breaking change (starting from around v0.73.0) with additional hints on how to migrate resources between the versions.

-### What are the current/future plans for the provider?
-Our current plans are documented in the publicly available [roadmap](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/ROADMAP.md) that you can find in our repository.
-We will be updating it to keep you posted on what’s coming for the provider.

 ### How can I contribute?
 If you would like to contribute to the project, please follow our [contribution guidelines](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/CONTRIBUTING.md).